ER-95/odin_project/README.md

             * `inline`:
                 * will not break onto a new line
                 * `width` and `height` are ignored
+                * top and bottom `padding`, `margin`, and `border`s apply but don't cause other inline boxes to move away
+                * left and right `padding`, `margin`, and `border`s apply and DO cause other inline boxes to move away
+                * some html elements such as `a`, `span`, `em`, and `strong` use `inline` as their default
+                * generally speaking, you don't want to add padding/margin to inline elements
+        * inner display types dicate how elements inside that box are laid out
+            * this can be changed by setting, for example, `display: flex` - the element will still keep `display: block`, but any direct children of this block will be come `flex` items (see: [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox))
+        * there is also a middle ground of `display: inline-block` which behaves like an inline element but has block-style padding and margin, but generally `flexbox` is used instead
+    * `div` and `span` have no implicit meaning, they primarily exist to hook `id`s or `class`es onto blocks.
+        * `div` is usually used to divide the page into different blocks
+        * `span` can be used to group text/inline elements and is only used when nothing else is appropriate (e.g. highlighting text in a `p`)

 # git stuff
 * things covered in foundations: